 17) Can my Friend/Boyfriend/Girlfriend come to watch?

 Understand that just like any other tour, you do not get to bring a friend along for free just because they want to look and not participate.
 At Sak Yant Chiang Mai, we charge a much reduced rate for additional people (and less for observers) but the bottom line is that this is a tour and while your friends are welcome to come and share the experience with you - just like the Elephant Camps, or Tiger visits - you do not get in for free just because you do not want to feed or bathe the Elephants, or touch the Tigers.

-Although if you decide to get our In-house service, guests can watch for free
+With our In-house service, your friends can watch for free